mpfarrho/mpfarrho.github.io/_pages/publications.md

 Book chapters
 ======
 * "Factor Augmented Vector Autoregressions, Panel VARs, and Global VARs," with Feldkircher and Huber, for _Macroeconomic Forecasting in the Era of Big Data_, edited by Fuleky, ch. **3**, 2020. [[Chapter](https://link.springer.com/chapter/10.1007/978-3-030-31150-6_3)]
-* "Bayesian nonparametric methods for macroeconomic forecasting" with Marcellino, draft chapter for _Handbook of Macroeconomic Forecasting_, edited by Clements and Galvao.
+* "Bayesian nonparametric methods for macroeconomic forecasting" with Marcellino, draft of chapter for _Handbook of Macroeconomic Forecasting_, edited by Clements and Galvao.

 Working papers
 ======